 Clay roofing tiles

-Clay tiles can be seen on a number of old buildings as they have stood the testament of time for over 100 years.
-Although they are expensive, they have an extremely long lifespan, making them a worthy investment.
-However, given our extreme weather fluctuations in Canada, only certain types of clay can be used on your home, and it doesn’t mean they’ll be all that resistant.
+Clay tiles can be seen on a number of old buildings as they have stood the test of time for over 100 years.
+Although expensive, they have an extremely long lifespan, making them a worthy investment.
+However, given our extreme weather fluctuations in Canada, only certain types of clay can be used on your home and it doesn’t mean they’ll be all that resistant.
 Clay tiles tend to be used in areas with warmer climates like California or countries in Southern Europe.

 Clay tiles also have similar issues to those of slate tiles: they’re heavy and need structural reinforcement before they can be installed.
 Keep in mind that both the material and labour costs will be steep because few qualified roofers are willing to install it.